Kantō Massacre: September 3–16: Police and army assassinate left-wing leaders

 September 15: Prince Regent hearing reports at Ueno Park from Home Minister Viscount Shinpei Goto and Superintendent of political affairs of Tokyo Metropolitan Police Department (警視庁, Keishichō) Yuasa Kurahei − during his inspection tour over the devastated Capital.

-Amidst the mob violence, regional police and the army used the pretext of civil unrest to liquidate political dissidents.
-Socialists such as Hirasawa Keishichi (平澤計七) and the Chinese communal leader Wang Xitian (王希天), were abducted and killed by local police and army, who claimed the radicals intended to use the crisis as an opportunity to overthrow the Japanese government.
+Amidst the mob violence, regional police and the military police of the imperial army used the pretext of civil unrest to liquidate political dissidents.
+Socialists such as Hirasawa Keishichi (平澤計七), and the Chinese communal leader Wang Xitian (王希天), were abducted and killed by local police and the army, who claimed the radicals intended to use the crisis as an opportunity to overthrow the Japanese government.

-In what became known as the Amakasu Incident, the couple Sakae Ōsugi (Japan's first Esperanto teacher) and Noe Itō, both anarchists and feminists, were executed by army officer Masahiko Amakasu along with Ōsugi's six-year-old nephew.
+In what became known as the Amakasu Incident, the anarchists and feminists Sakae Ōsugi (Japan's first Esperanto teacher) and Noe Itō, were executed by army Lieutenant Masahiko Amakasu along with Ōsugi's six-year-old nephew.
 The bodies of the couple and child were thrown in a well.
 The incident caused national outrage, albeit thousands signed petitions requesting leniency on Amakasu's behalf.
 The murders drew attention in the United States, since the child was a dual-national with American citizenship, having been born in Portland, Oregon.
 Efforts to get the American Embassy involved were unsuccessful.
 One embassy official made a brief statement on the case."In the case, even, of an unquestioned American citizen involved in trial in a foreign court, the law of that country must take its course, and we can only be interested in seeing that the trial is fair and the law impartially applied."Amakasu and four other army soldiers were court-martialed for the murders.
 During the trial, Amakasu's lawyers tied the murder to soldierly duties, and the ideals of spontaneity, sincerity, and pure motives.
 They argued that Sakae and Noe were traitors, and Amakasu killed them out of an irresistible urge to protect the country.
 As for the murder of the child, they argued that this was still justifiable for the public good.
 Many in the courtroom sympathized with these arguments, with spectators loudly calling Amakasu a "kokushi" (hero).
 The judge did nothing to intervene.
 Even the military prosecutor, while unwilling to accept the defense's arguments as an excuse, was sympathetic.
 Believing that Amakasu had merely acted excessively, he said the officer's patriotism "brought tears into one's eyes".
 As such, he demanded only 15 years in prison with hard labour for Amakasu, and lesser punishments for the other defendants.